Standards and Regulations

 James Herrera, Northern Michigan Supply Alliance, USA, Project Coordinator

-Daniels’ aim is to meet or exceed all applicable international and U.S. standards and to comply with all regulations relating to its operations in any given regulatory jurisdiction.
+Daniels’ aim is to meet or exceed all applicable international and U.S. standards for medical waste and sharps disposal and to comply with all regulations relating to its operations in any given regulatory jurisdiction.

-The management of sharps, pharmaceutical and medical waste is highly regulated due to the potentially hazardous nature of the materials involved.
+The management of sharps disposal, pharmaceutical and medical waste is highly regulated due to the potentially hazardous nature of the materials involved.
 Daniels continuously monitors all relevant laws and regulations locally and internationally and works hard to ensure its products and services are fully compliant.
 Healthcare professionals understand the importance reducing risk in their workplace.
-It is important that they understand and trust the products and servivces they use in their everyday tasks.
+It is important that they understand and trust the products and services they use in their everyday tasks.
 The following are examples of applicable Standards and Regulations: